-(1) Gross exposure of provisions before credit risk mitigation techniques, excluding contributions to the default of a CCP
+(1) Gross exposure of provisions before credit risk mitigation techniques, excluding contributions to the default of a CCP and the contribution of the default of the contribution of th

-(2) Includes provisions and adjustments due to impairment of financial assets and contingent risks and commitments.
+(2) Includes provisions and adjustments due to impairment of financial assets and contingent risks and commitments

-(3) Exposures are only adjusted by provisions in those cases that are calculated by standardized approach.
-Equity exposure is presented net of accounting provisions.
+$^{(3) \} Exposures \ are \ only \ adjusted \ by \ provisions \ in \ those \ cases \ that \ are \ calculated \ by \ the \ Standardised \ approach. \ Equity \ exposure \ is \ presented \ net \ of \ impairment$

 (4a)(4b) Eligible credit mitigation techniques are included, either on-balance or off-balance, according to Chapter 4 of CRR.
-For securitization exposures, includes credit risk mitigation by personal warranties.
+For securitization exposures, includes credit risk mitigation by personal waranties

-(5) It corresponds to the exposure in the adjusted value by eligible credit mitigation techniques.
+(5) It corresponds to the exposure in the adjusted value by eligible credit mitigation techniques

-(6) Exposure to credit risk at default, calculated as (4a)+((4b)\CCF)
+(6) Exposure to credit risk at default, calculated as (4a)+((4b)CCF)

-(7) Equity exposure as of December, 31, 2017, includes the impairment of Telefónica, S.A. for an amount of 1,123 million euros
+(7) Equity exposure as of December, 31, 2017, includes the impairment of Telefónica, S.A. for an amount of 1,123 million euros and standardized approaches for each one of the exposure categories: